nkane/nkane.github.io/_posts/2016-02-16-javascript-quest.markdown

 ### Bracket Notation ###
-The break notation is another way of being able to access object properties.
-Below is an example of how to access an object's properties using the backet notation:
+The bracket notation is another way of being able to access object properties.
+Below is an example of how to access an object's properties using the bracket notation:
 {% highlight javascript %}
 var person = {
   Name: ''